openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-pandoc.md

 !["The files for typesetting block."](../images/workflow/editor-typesetting-options.png)

+- Convert
-- Convert: This option makes the file available for download to readers.
+    This option makes the file available for download to readers.
 This feature is useful when you want to make the original manuscript file available.

-- Transform to HTML: This option transforms the manuscript file (DOCX or RTF) into an HTML file that displays the article within a web browser.
+- Transform to HTML
+    This option transforms the manuscript file (DOCX or RTF) into an HTML file that displays the article within a web browser.

 Once a file has been converted or transformed to HTML, it will be listed under **Current galleys**.
 If you have done both, it will display twice.

-You can now edit the galley and manage images as outlined in the Editor - typesetting guide <!-- missing hyperlink -->.
+You can now edit the galley and manage images as outlined in the [Editor - typesetting guide](./workflow-editor-typesetting.md#image-and-figure-files).

 ## Editing galleys